 What To Consider When Choosing A Pool System

-A common debate for new pool owners is whether to choose a traditional chlorine system or a saltwater system for maintaining the cleanliness of their pool.
+When planning to add a pool to your home people often focus more on the ‘fun aspects’ of it such as the pool design and features you want to have.
+But when you get deeper into the planning stage you will come across the ‘saltwater vs chlorine pool’ debate.
+You’ll need to choose whether you want a traditional chlorine system or a saltwater system for maintaining the cleanliness of their pool.
 Both options will keep your pool in great shape, but they do have some significant differences and it really comes down to what will best meet your personal needs.
 Finding a good Pool Builder can help you make an informed decision as well, but here are some tips to consider:

 Chlorine pools do require regular and frequent maintenance because the homeowner is responsible for chlorinating the pool when needed.
 Chlorine water is also known to be drying on the skin, harsh on the eyes, and can fade bathing suits and pool toys.